sharb/scheduler/scheduler/README.md

-# Welcome To Schedular API
+# Welcome To Scheduler API
 > This api is used to deploy docker images to jobs (which are in it's own ec2 instance)

 ## API endpoints: